 Before you start to run, try to think only about your goal for the workout:

 - This doesn’t have to be anything to do with speed or distance.
-Instead, think about a mindfulness goal for your workout, like keeping your thoughts quiet, relaxing your shoulders more, or maintaining a better posture.
+Instead, think about a goal for your mindfulness while running, like keeping your thoughts quiet, relaxing your shoulders more, or maintaining a better posture.